jessica-nguyen-it/RHEL9-Homelab/lab-log/week12.md

 sudo firewall-cmd --add-source=10.11.12.0/24 --zone=trusted
 ```

-#### Making Rules Permanent

-Rules are temporary by default.
-So always ensure to test first, then make them permanent:
+These rules are temporary by default, so always ensure to test first, then make them permanent like so:

 ```bash
 sudo firewall-cmd --add-port=12345/tcp